Every beginner grower needs to know this

-This is different to several hydroponics systems because it does not involve the continuous submersion of the roots in water.
+This is different from several hydroponics systems because it does not involve the continuous submersion of the roots in water.
 It works similarly to an ocean tide, as it fills a tray with oxygenated water and treats the plants and growing medium.
-When it is full, the pump switches off, and the solutions drain back down into the reservoir.
+When it is full, the pump switches off, and the solution drains back down into the reservoir.
 It stays there until you are ready to flood the garden again.

 Nutrient Film Technique (NFT)

 NFT is a complex system and involves pumping your water solution from the reservoir to your planting tube.
-Using large PVC tubing angled at a slight decline is used commonly.
-This tactic ensures that, when the water drains down the tube, it passes by the roots of all marijuana plants before it gets recycled in the container.
+It is common to use large PVC tubing angled at a slight decline.
+This tactic ensures that, when the water drains down the pipe, it passes by the roots of all marijuana plants before it gets recycled in the container.

 One of the most significant problems with this system is that the water solution could fail to leave the tube, stagnate in the channel, and kill your plants.
 This is why you need to make sure the tube is cut at a steep enough angle to allow for easy passage of the water.

 This is another easy-to-use system.
 It works like a DWC system insofar as it uses a material such as a length of rope through a PVC tube.
 You pull the solution up the line and place it in the tray.
 With the wick system, you don’t need to bring the water to the plants.
 Although it may not result in plants that grow as quickly as they would with more complex systems, it is the ideal way to learn hydroponics through practice.

 What Are the Most Common Hydroponics Growing Mediums?

 While there is a wide range of growing mediums, five of them stand out.
 Please note that each option varies in its ability to retain water and allow oxygen in.